web

 • type of product created.

 Determining coverage for joiners and cabinet makers can be complex.
-The information below provides general guidance.
+The information below is general guidance.
 You may wish to seek independent advice about your own situation.

 Joinery Award